Chart Color Schemes

 Parkhurst - Kawana's population is younger than the national pattern

-The median age in Parkhurst - Kawana is 35 years, which is lower than the Rest of Queensland's average of 41 years and under the national average of 38 years.
-The 35-44 age cohort is notably over-represented at 15.7% locally compared to the Rest of Queensland average, while the 55-64 age group is under-represented at 9.9%.
-According to data from the 2021 Census, the 35-44 age group has grown from 14.2% to 15.7%, while the 5-14 cohort has declined from 15.1% to 12.6%.
-Population forecasts for 2041 indicate significant demographic changes in Parkhurst - Kawana, with the 25-34 age group expected to grow by 57%, adding 686 people to reach a total of 1,899 residents from 1,212.
-The 15-24 age group is projected to grow more modestly at 10%, with an increase of 108 residents.
+The median age in Parkhurst-Kawana is 35 years, which is lower than the Rest of Queensland's average of 41 and the national average of 38.
+Compared to the Rest of Queensland average, the 35-44 age cohort is notably higher at 15.7% locally, while the 55-64 age group is under-represented at 9.9%.
+According to data from the 2021 Census, the 35-44 age group has increased from 14.2% to 15.7% of the population, whereas the 5-14 age group has decreased from 15.1% to 12.6%.
+Population forecasts for 2041 indicate significant demographic changes in Parkhurst-Kawana.
+The 25-34 age group is projected to grow by 57%, adding 686 people and reaching a total of 1,899 from the current 1,212.
+The 15-24 age group shows more modest growth at 10%, with an increase of only 108 residents.